Come spring skiing in Courchevel

-The next village down is the popular Couchevel Moriond, at 1650m.
+The next village down is the popular Couchevel Moriond, at 1,650m.
 This is where many of the British chalet companies are based and it has a vibrant nightlife.
-Definitely more affordable than Courchevel itself, it has direct access to the western end of the ski area, with it's own play zones for families and nice green runs for beginners.
+Definitely more affordable than Courchevel itself, it has direct access to the western end of the ski area, with its own play zones for families and nice green runs for beginners.
 It is a bit of trek to access the rest of the Three Valleys ski area from here, but the speedy lift system ensures quick connections.

-Le Praz (1300m) is a more traditional Alpine village with a full-time population and services.
-There are no nursery slopes in Le Praz but it is connected to Courchevel via two gondolas.
-La Tania is the furthest outlying village connected to Courchevel.
-It was purpose built in 1992 for the winter Olympics and caters mainly for families, with a good selection of chalet companies and nanny services.
+Last, but by no means least, La Tania is the furthest outlying village connected to Courchevel.
+It was purpose built in 1992 for the Winter Olympics and caters mainly for families, with a good selection of chalet companies and nanny services.
 There is a small nursery area for beginners, and there is a good access to Meribel and beyond in the Three Valleys ski area.

-For more advanced skiers who wish to explore the whole of the Three Valleys area, then staying in Courchevel, Le Praz or La Tania will be a good option as you will have quick access to the other valleys of Meribel and onwards to Val Thorens.
+If you plan on enrolling in ski school, find out where your meeting point will be so you can choose which sector to stay in.
+Lessons are offered in Courchevel, Courchevel Moriond, Courchevel Village and La Tania.
+For more advanced skiers who wish to explore the whole of the Three Valleys area, then staying in Courchevel, Le Praz or La Tania will be a good option as you will have quick access to the other valleys of Méribel and onwards to Val Thorens.